foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 This guide exists for those struggling to achieve consistent 60 FPS.

 **You do not have to follow all steps:** For example, if you really love 3D tree LOD and highly detailed distant terrain, you can hold on to your High + 3D Tree LOD DynDOLOD output.
-Instead, you can compromise with your ENB or grass overhaul choice and regenerate your INI files with the recommended performance settings.
+Instead, you can compromise with your ENB or grass overhaul choice, or regenerate your INI files with the recommended performance settings.

 > **Wabbajack Users:** You do not have to follow this guide.
 Your installation of TPF includes a Performance profile.